 The CPU clock halts during wait mode, but the timer remains active.
 If interrupts are enabled, a timer interrupt will cause the processor to exit wait mode.
-The COP watchdog timer, derived from the core timer, remains active in wait mode, if enabled via the mask option register (MOR).
+The COP watchdog timer, derived from the core timer, remains active in wait mode, if enabled via the MOR.